Finally, a Steakhouse That Actually Gives a Damn About What They're Doing

 - Jul 29

 Where do I even start with this place?
-I've been to every overpriced, overhyped steakhouse from Beverly Hills to Manhattan, and most of them are serving you a $75 piece of meat that tastes like it came from the same distributor as Outback Steakhouse.
+I've been to every overpriced, overhyped steakhouse from Beverly Hills to Manhattan.
+Most of them serve you a $75 piece of meat that tastes like it came from the same distributor as Outback Steakhouse.
 But Monty's?
 This is what a real steakhouse is supposed to be.

 Three Generations of Not Screwing Around

 You know what I love about family-owned places?
 They can't afford to phone it in.
-Their name is literally on the door, their reputation is on the line every single night, and if they serve you garbage, word gets around.
+Their name is literally on the door.
+Their reputation is on the line every single night.
+If they serve you garbage, word gets around.
 Corporate chains can absorb bad reviews with marketing dollars.
 Family places?
 They die.

 The Steak That Made Me Believe in God Again

 I ordered the ribeye medium-rare, and when it arrived, I literally paused mid-conversation.
-This thing had a crust on it that would make Gordon Ramsay weep with joy, but when you cut into it?
-Perfect pink wall-to-wall, so tender you could cut it with a butter knife, with this deep, beefy flavor that reminded me why I fell in love with steak in the first place.
+This thing had a crust on it that would make Gordon Ramsay weep with joy.
+But when you cut into it?
+Perfect pink wall-to-wall.
+So tender you could cut it with a butter knife.
+It had this deep, beefy flavor that reminded me why I fell in love with steak in the first place.

 And here's the kicker – their sauces are made in-house.
 Not some from a pouch that their purveyor delivered two months ago (that every other place serves).
 Actual, made-from-scratch sauces that complement the meat instead of covering up mediocrity.